 We endeavour to reduce our environmental impacts and continue to review and report on our activity to improve our performance in this area.
 We actively seek ways to reduce energy use and waste production and make a positive and influential impact through our choices and activities.

 CFCCA is funded by Arts Council England (ACE) – the first arts and cultural funding body in the world to make environmental reporting a requirement for the organisations that it supports.
-We undertake an annual report with Julie’s Bicycle in partnership with ACE, and calculate our carbon footprint through the Julie’s Bicycle Creative IG Tools.
-Our estimated carbon footprint measured between April 2017 – March 2018 was calculated at 170.1 tonnes CO2e, a figure that we are committed to reducing.
+We undertake an annual report with Julie’s Bicycle in partnership with ACE, and calculate our carbon footprint through the Julie’s Bicycle Creative Green IG Tools.
+Our estimated carbon footprint measured between April 2018 – March 2019 was calculated at 167 tonnes CO2e, a 2% reduction on the previous years’ 170 tonnes CO2e.
+We are committed to continuing to reduce this figure.

 We support Manchester’s vision to become a zero carbon city and we are active members of Manchester Arts Sustainability Team (MAST), a network of arts and cultural organisations with a sustainability focus.
 In 2017, URBACT, the EU’s learning and exchange programme for cities, awarded MAST the Good Practice label, celebrating the practical and collaborative solutions made to integrate sustainable and environmental commitments in our city.